 After medical school and ordination as a Methodist minister, Scott Morris, MD, Div moved to Memphis, knowing it was one of the poorest major cities in the country and founds Church Health as a solution to help solve a fundamental injustice: That hardworking Memphians were going without critical health care they needed and deserved.

-Support from the Faith and Health Community of Memphis
+Support from the faith and health community

 The Move to Crosstown Concourse

 In 2017, after outgrowing thirteen buildings we consolidate operations and move to Crosstown Concourse—a former Sears warehouse.
 As the anchor tenant of this mixed use vertical urban village we occupy 150,000 square feet and believe we really are better together.

 In 2018, Church Health is designated as a Patient-Centered Medical Home from the National Committee for Quality Assurance (NCQA).
 We are proud to be recognized for providing care that puts patients at the forefront of our services.

 The first class of doctors graduate from our Family Medicine Residency program in partnership with Baptist Memorial Health Care.
 These physician leaders understand the role that health systems and social disparities play in the lives of patients.